U.S. scales back planned habitat protection for reindeer

 WASHINGTON Nobody at the White House was able to say on Friday whether President Donald Trump believes in climate change.

-But the final designation, which goes into effect on Dec.
-28, scales back that designation to 30,000 acres (12,000 hectares).
+But the final designation, which goes into effect on December 28, scales back that designation to 30,000 acres.
 Just 27 woodland caribou are known to exist in the Selkirk Mountains, which straddle the U.S.-Canadian border, but only four were counted this winter on the U.S. side.

 The Selkirk reindeer, close cousins of the caribou that inhabit Alaska, were first listed as an endangered species in the 1980s.